Learn how and when to salt foods properly during cooking to enhance natural flavors and make a perfectly seasoned dish.

 - When blanching or boiling vegetables, salt the water prior to cooking.
 If you are steaming your veggies, salt immediately after cooking.
 Roasted and grilled vegetables should be salted prior to cooking.
 Raw vegetables should be salted just before serving.

-- For a simple vinaigrette, add the salt to the vinegar and dissolve before adding the oil, then add a pinch more salt to your greens and toss, prior to dressing.
+- For a simple vinaigrette, add the salt to the vinegar and dissolve before adding the oil.
+Then, add a pinch more salt to your greens and toss before dressing.

 - For homemade stock, add salt to your flavoring ingredients during the sautéing or roasting stages – not to the liquid.
 Once the stock is finished, taste and adjust the salt accordingly.